abryan1811/MelodyNest/README.md

 #### Features to Implement

 - 5 star system where users can give a rating to the piece they review.
+- Sort feature to select reviews by piece order

 ##### Back to [top](#table-of-contents)